 Monday, 10 February 2014

-RKVV Brabantia (Holland)
+RKVV Brabantia (Netherlands)

-Rooms-Katholieke Voetbal Vereniging Brabantia, or RKVV Brabantia as they are more commonly known is an amateur football club from Eindhoven in The Netherlands.
+Rooms-Katholieke Voetbal Vereniging Brabantia, or RKVV Brabantia as they are more commonly known, is an amateur football club from Eindhoven in the Netherlands.
+The club was registered on March 1st, 1922, as Olympia to give boys from the Strijpse district of the city a way to play, as street football was banned.

-Once the club joined the Brabantse Voetbal Bond (BVB) in 1924 and had to change their name as there was already a club registered as Olympia.
-RKVV was eventually selected in 1929 to reflect the clubs catholic links as they played in the RVK’s IVCB competition.
+The club established its home ground at Sportpark De Hurk.
+Once the club joined the Brabantse Voetbal Bond (BVB) in 1924, and had to change its name as there was already a club registered as Olympia.
+RKVV was eventually selected in 1929 to reflect the club's catholic links as they played in the RVK’s IVCB competition.

-The 1930’s saw great success for ‘d'n Brab’ as in 1936 and 1937 they were crowned IVCB national champions.
-At the time Brabantia were great rivals with their city neighbours PSV as they battled for supremacy.
+The 1930s saw great success for ‘d'n Brab’ as in 1936 and 1937, they were crowned IVCB national champions.
+At the time, Brabantia were great rivals with their city neighbours, PSV, as they battled for supremacy.
 The RKV merged with the KNVB soon afterwards.
+1954 saw the advent of professional football in Holland, for which Brabantia tried for the first season.

-1954 saw the advent of professional football in Holland, which Brabantia tried for the first season before the board under Chairman Paul van Loenhout took the decision to revert to amateur status.
+The board, under Chairman Paul van Loenhout, made the decision to revert to amateur status.
 The next thirty years saw d’n Brab win several promotions as well as suffer relegations, mainly in the Derde (third) and Tweede (second) Klasse divisions, with an occasional visit to the second tier of amateur football, the Eerste Klasse.

 The club continued its ethos of social activity and equality when a women’s team was added in 1975.
 Meanwhile, the first team suffered a major downturn between 1987 and 1990 as they found themselves down in the Vierde (fourth) Klasse.

 Under the guidance of former Dutch international Jan Poortvliet, Brabantia climbed their way back all the way to Eerste Klasse football by 1999.
-However, following his departure they back down to Derde Klasse within six years.

-Gradually the team and club regrouped leading to Brabantia reaching their highest level of football as they reached the Sunday, Zontag Hoofdklasse for the 2012-13 season.
-Unfortunately their spell lasted just one season as they finished second from bottom and were relegated back to the Eerste Klasse.
+Gradually, the team and club regrouped, leading to Brabantia reaching their highest level of football as they reached the Sunday, Zondag Hoofdklasse for the 2012-13 season.

-Brabantia consolidated in mid table on their return prior to improving to third place in 2016-17.
+Unfortunately, their spell lasted just one season as they finished second from bottom and were relegated back to the Eerste Klasse.
+Brabantia consolidated in mid-table on their return before improving to third place in 2016-17.
 The following season saw a drop to ninth while the team ended 2018-19 in eleventh.
-Brabantia were in second place when the 2019-20 season was abandoned owing to the outbreak of COVID-19.

 My visit